 Pursuant to §1171 of Title 12 of the Delaware Code, you are hereby notified that the State of Delaware intends to examine the books and records of [Company Name] and all of its Subsidiaries & Related Entities (hereinafter "[Company Name]"), to determine compliance with the Delaware Abandoned or Unclaimed Property Law, Title 12, Chapter 11, of the Delaware Code (the "Law").
 The examination will relate to all property that may be subject to escheat pursuant to the Law.
-Abandoned and unclaimed property is reported to the State of Delaware pursuant to the Law, as well as the priority rules and other provisions set forth in the United States Supreme Court case Texas v.
+Abandoned or unclaimed property is reported to the State of Delaware pursuant to the Law, as well as the priority rules and other provisions set forth in the United States Supreme Court case Texas v.
 New Jersey, 379 U.S. 674 and 380 U.S.518 (1965) and reaffirmed by Delaware v.
 New York, 507 U.S.490 (1993).

-The review will be conducted by Assigned Audit Firm ("Firm") on the behalf of the State of Delaware (the "State"). ("Firm") will contact you within the next three weeks to arrange a mutually agreed upon date to commence the examination.
+The review will be conducted by Assigned Audit Firm ("AUDITOR NAME") on the behalf of the State of Delaware (the "State"). ("AUDITOR NAME") will contact you within the next three weeks to arrange a mutually agreed upon date to commence the examination.
 It is the State's expectation that an opening conference will be held within ninety days of this notice.
-In advance of the opening conference, ("Firm") will send you an initial document request seeking routine but necessary material which you are expected to produce at or before the opening conference.
-If [Company Name] desires ("Firm") to execute a confidentiality agreement, ("Firm") shall be promptly notified.
+In advance of the opening conference, ("AUDITOR NAME") will send you an initial document request seeking routine but necessary material which you are expected to produce at or before the opening conference.
+If [Company Name] desires ("AUDITOR NAME") to execute a confidentiality agreement, ("AUDITOR NAME") shall be promptly notified.
 The execution of a standard confidentiality agreement is permitted by Delaware regulations, but not required, and it shall not delay the opening conference.
 If [Company Name] believes that it cannot accommodate an opening conference within this timeframe, you should contact me immediately.
-The scope of the examination will be for the period of 10 years prior to when property is presumed abandoned under this chapter from this calendar year through present.
+The scope of the examination will be for the period of 10 years prior to when property is presumed abandoned under this chapter as of the date of this letter through the most recent reportable year due at the conclusion of the examination, or as otherwise agreed to by the State Escheator and the Holder.
 See 12 Del.C. §1172(h).

-The State is hereby requesting that you issue a hold notice so that all records are retained, including, but not limited to, bank statements, bank reconciliations, outstanding check lists, detail general ledgers, aged accounts receivable reports, and if applicable, information surrounding gift certificate issuances and redemptions.
+The State is hereby requesting that you issue a hold notice so that all records are retained, including, but not limited to, bank statements, bank reconciliations, outstanding check lists, detail general ledgers, aged accounts receivable reports, aged accounts payable reports, and if applicable, information surrounding gift card issuances and redemptions.
 The State requests that all records will be retained, notwithstanding any [Company Name] record retention policies to the contrary, until the examination is completed.
 See 12 Del.C. §1145.
 Your cooperation in making necessary records available for both past and present years for the purposes of determining [Company Name] compliance with the Law will facilitate the completion of the examination.
 In addition to specific document requests that will be forthcoming, please have available all of [Company Name] prior years' reports of unclaimed property and supporting documentation for all states, including Delaware.
 You will be advised throughout the course of the examination of what records will be required to complete the review.